 What I ate on a 11-mile run day

 - pre-run snack: 2 pieces Trader Joe’s gluten-free toast with honey, peanut butter and sliced banana, water with nuun and black coffee.

 - Mid-run: vanilla GU + nuun

 - post run breakfast: Ucan Protein Powder mixed with almond milk (stashed in my car in a shaker bottle) while driving home from run.
 Once I got home, I had coffee a bowl a oatmeal (I like the Picky Bar Performance Oatmeal)with a big spoonful of peanut butter mixed it and topped with blueberries.

 - Lunch: 2 rolls of sushi + 2 avocado lettuce rolls + kombucha

 - afternoon snacks: dark chocolate dipped in almond butter x 3 (ha!
-I always go back for more!) with decaf coffee + Superhero muffin + toast with peanut butter + an orange (these were spread out, not eaten all at once!)
+I always go back for more!) with decaf coffee.
+Superhero muffin.
+Toast with peanut butter.
+An orange with a handful of mixed nuts.
+(These were spread out, not eaten all at once!)

 - dinner: beef burger with hummus + simple arugula & tomato salad + roasted sweet potato